gabrieljmj/Prototype/README.md

 This library allows you to create prototypes almost like in JavaScript.

+##Tests
+Sorry, I know that it is wrong, but I left the tests to do after the library.
+Why?
+Because I am having problems to write them.

 ##1.
 Creating an object
 Objects are created with functions.
 These functions will return an object.
 All objects are registred on a class called ```\Gabrieljmj\Prototype\Prototype```.
 ```php